-What Does It Mean for Your Marketing Approach?
+What does Consumer Trends mean for Your Marketing Approach?

 The changes in support for local, independent businesses should be reflected in your marketing approach.
 The current situation gives businesses and brands the perfect opportunity to increase their community participation and get involved with local initiatives.